Mistakes happen. To all of us. We are humans after all!

 Notable firm management and trust accounting resources and webinars here.

-As I visit various firms to learn more about their recruiting needs, I get to watch receptionists and assistants field calls from clients, which made me want to share my views on angry client phone calls.
+As I visit various firms to learn more about their recruiting needs, I get to watch legal administrative receptionists field calls from clients, which made me want to share my views on angry client phone calls.

 It happens.
 Clients phone and they are angry.
 They are angry because the lawyer has not called them back; they are angry because they have been served with a Notice of Civil Claim; and, they are angry because they have received your account and it is way too much.